NYU-CSE-Software-Engineering/cs-uy-4513-f25-team1/docs/create_project.md

 # Task 3: Model-View-Controller

 ## Model
-A `Project` model with the following attributes:
+A `Project` model with these fields:
 * name:string
 * key:string
 * description:text
 * created_by:references (User)

 Validations:
-* presence and uniqueness for `name` and `key`
+* `name` and `key` must be present and unique
-* optional `description`
+* `description` is optional

 ## View
-A `projects/new.html.erb` view that displays a form for creating a project.
+A `projects/new.html.erb` page with a form for creating a project.
-Form fields include name, key, and description, with a “Create Project” button.
+The form includes fields for name, key, and description, and a “Create Project” button.
-On submission:
-* Successful creation redirects to `projects/show.html.erb`
+If creation succeeds, it redirects to the project’s show page.
-* On failure, the same form is re-rendered with error messages.
+If it fails, it shows error messages on the same form.

 ## Controller
-A `ProjectsController` with the following actions:
+A `ProjectsController` with:
-* `new`: Displays the project creation form
+* `new` – shows the project creation form
-* `create`: Handles form submission, validates data, saves a new project, and redirects to the show page if successful
+* `create` – saves the project and redirects or shows errors
-* `show`: Displays the created project’s details
+* `show` – displays the project details